T-136/MC-Cluster/README.md

           How many times the same simulation is run.
 Multiple runs allow for convergence tests.
 The number will be part of the simulation folder name.
 After running `-r 0-1`, you can run `-r 1-2` and the previous simulation will not be overwritten [default: 0 1]
   -g, --grid-folder <GRID_FOLDER>
           Folder containing the setup files like neighbor sites.
 It can be created using the Python script `create_sites.py` [default: ../303030-pair]
-  -x, --xyz-trajectory
+  -x, --xyz-trajectory <XYZ_TRAJECTORY>
-          Track the simulation by taking snapshots of the cluster throughout the simulation --heat-map
+          Set how many snapshots are saved in each simulation.
+Snapshots are spread out equally throughout the simulation --heat-map
           Generate a heat map
   -h, --help